priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "Our final stop for the day.
 Fantastic property nestled in nature"
       - image: "/assets/images/day10-jispa.jpg"
         caption: "The glimpse of the Jispa town from our stay"
     accommodation:
       name: "Gemoor Khar Banjara"
+      location: "Gemoor Khar Banjara, Keylong"
+      rating: 4
-      notes: "Beautiful property, nesteld in nature.
+      review: "Beautiful property, nesteld in nature.
 Rooms were cozy with electric blankets, beautiful views and food was good.
 Amazing service by the staff"
+    additional_considerations: "If your fuel tank is small, then Jerry cans are available in Manali, pick one and the last fuel station is in Tandi, don't miss stocking fuel up there.
+At Jispa all fuel stations would be behind you"

   - day: 11
     title: "A Daring Drive to Leh – Between Grit and Grace"